scaleoutsean/awesome-solidfire/README.md

 A: For SolidlFire, it's iSCSI for x86_64 Linux, Windows and VMware hosts.
 No UNIX and no Fibre Channel.
 See the next question for NFS and SMB.

-Q: What do I do for NFS and SMB?
+Q: Okay, I want SolidFire but what about NFS and SMB?

 A: You can buy a software-based ONTAP license (NetApp ONTAP Select) and run it off your ESXi or KVM compute node(s).
 It's great for small to medium file servers, DevOps, K8s integrations, and data that needs to be replicated to or from major public clouds (where you'd have NetApp Cloud Volumes ONTAP).
 For file servers with large amounts of data that cannot be compressed or deduplicated, Big Data, volumes that need extreme performance (GB/s), consider connecting your servers to an E-Series (iSCSI) or ONTAP (iSCSI, NFS v3/v4/v4.1) storage - even when such workloads can run on SolidFire, it's usually not a good choice (price/performance-wise).